On the Lavrentiev gap for manifold-valued maps: Counterexample

 \section{Counterexample}

-This final section is devoted to proving the foundamental role played by assumption \eqref{v4}.
-When this condition fails, counterexamples arise.
+This final section is devoted to proving the fundamental role played by assumption \eqref{v4}.
+When this condition fails, counterexamples arise, and this is precisely the content of Theorem \ref{tcontr}.
 We consider the double phase functional \eqref{dph}.
 In this context condition \eqref{v4} is implied by \eqref{1pq}, where $\alpha$ is the H\"older exponent of the function $a(\cdot)$.
 Assuming \eqref{pq} and taking the sphere $\tx{S}^{N-1}_{{\Lambda}}$ as target manifold, we construct a map $u \in u_0 + W^{1,\varphi}((-1,1)^{\tx{m}},\tx{S}^{N-1}_{{\Lambda}})$ that cannot be approximated by smooth sphere-valued maps, where $\Lambda$ will be specified below.
 The construction, adapted from \cite{BDS}, provides the first vectorial counterexample and extends naturally to maps between manifolds.
 Note that, \eqref{1pq} is sharp when $p \leq \tx{m}$.
 We remark once again that the counterexample arises with a target manifold that is $(N-2)$-connected and even when $p \geq \tx{m}$, independently of the smoothness of the boundary data or the domain.
 Moreover, the functional has the Uhlenbeck structure, i.e. it is radial in the $z$-variable.
 So, take

 where $a\in C^{\alpha}([-1,1]^\tx{m})$ will be defined below, and assume \eqref{pq}.
-We set $Q_\mm:=(-1,1)^\tx{m}$ and $\overline{Q_\mm}:= [-1,1]^\tx{m}$.
+We set $Q_\mm:=(-1,1)^\tx{m}$ and $\overline{Q}_{\mm}:= [-1,1]^\tx{m}$.
 We start considering a Cantor set constructed in the following way: for \(\lambda \in (0,1/2)\) we take $\mathcal{C}_{\lambda,0}:=[-1/2,1/2]$, then we define \(\mathcal{C}_{\lambda,k+1}\) inductively by removing the open middle portion of length \(1-2\lambda\) from each interval in \(\mathcal{C}_{\lambda,k}\), and we set $\mathcal{C}_\lambda := \bigcap_{k\ge 1} \mathcal{C}_{\lambda,k}$.
 The corresponding Cantor measure $\mu_\lambda$ is defined as the weak limit of the measures $\mu_{\lambda,k}:=(2\lambda)^{-k}\mathbb{I}_{\mathcal{C}_{\lambda,k}} \dx$, where $(2\lambda)^{-k}$ is chosen such that $\mu_{\lambda,k}([-1/2,1/2])=1=\mu([-1/2,1/2])$.
 Then, $\mu_\lambda(\R)=1$ and $\supp \mu_\lambda = \mathcal{C}_\lambda$.
 Finally, the $\tx{m}$-dimensional Cantor set $\mathcal{C}^{\tx{m}}_\lambda$ and its distribution $\mu_\lambda^{\tx{m}}$ are the Cartesian product of $\mathcal{C}_\lambda$ and $\mu_\lambda$, so that $\mathcal{C}^{\tx{m}}_\lambda = \cap_{k \geq 1}\mathcal{C}^{\tx{m}}_{\lambda,k}$.\\

 Now, by \eqref{pq}, we can choose $p_0 >p$ such that \eqn{qp0} Let us split the analysis in three cases according to the relation of $p_0$ with the dimension $\tx{m}$.
 We start considering the case $p_0 \in (1,\tx{m})$.
 Let $\mathcal{C}:= \mathcal{C}^{\tx{m}-1}_\lambda \times \{0\}$, so we have $\dim(\mathcal{C}):=\frac{(\tx{m}-1)\log 2}{\log(1/\lambda)}$.
 First of all, we choose $\lambda \in (0,1/2)$ such that \eqn{p0}